JimDesu/basis-lang/spec.md

 ### 9.21 Variants with Fexpr Candidates

-A variant whose candidate type-list contains a fexpr-typed candidate is **disallowed in v1**.
+A variant whose candidate type-list contains a fexpr-typed candidate is **disallowed**.
 The structural difficulty is that a variant slot's lifetime can exceed the lifetimes of values stored at its candidates — by the variant's transit through parameters, returns, or storage — and a fexpr candidate's `D`-ceiling is incompatible with the variant's potentially-longer lifetime.

-An earlier design admitted fexpr candidates in variants whose containing slot was structurally `D`-bounded (a local-slot variant in the fexpr's defining frame). v1 takes the conservative position: no fexpr candidates in variants, regardless of the variant's slot lifetime.
-A future version may relax this if a sound analysis of the variant-fexpr interaction emerges; for v1, the structural exclusion is uniform.

-The exclusion does not extend to **fexpr-typed local slots themselves**: a local fexpr-typed slot is well-formed (§6.15), and a variant slot may contain non-fexpr-typed candidates that *reference* a fexpr through some other channel (e.g., a record whose field is fexpr-typed would itself be forbidden — Restriction C of §8.13).
-The forbidden combination is specifically *variant whose candidate is fexpr-typed*; the fexpr-typing restrictions of §8.13 enumerate the full set of forbidden positions.
+The exclusion does not extend to **fexpr-typed local slots themselves**: a local fexpr-typed slot is well-formed (§6.15).
+The exclusion *does* extend, via the transitive application of §8.13's restrictions, to **fexpr-relevance-tainted command-reference candidates** — a candidate that is a command-reference value binding a fexpr-typed argument per §8.12 carries the bound fexpr's `D`-ceiling and is rejected at the variant candidate position by the same rule (Restriction C applied transitively).
+The forbidden combinations are direct fexpr-typed candidates and fexpr-tainted command-reference candidates; the fexpr-typing restrictions of §8.13 enumerate the full set of forbidden positions.

 ---